Bill Luckett (businessman): Political career

 He unsuccessfully ran for Governor of Mississippi in 2011 and served as Mayor of Clarksdale, Mississippi from 2013 to 2017.

 Luckett was also considered a mentor to consultant Burns Strider, who worked on Luckett’s gubernatorial campaign.

+Legal career

+Luckett practiced law with Luckett Tyner Law Firm, P.A. as a member of The Mississippi Bar and the Tennessee Bar Association.